apache/spark/docs/sql-ref-syntax-aux-describe-function.md

   <dd>
     Specifies a name of an existing function in the syetem.
 The function name may be optionally qualified with a database name.
-If `function_name` is qualified with a database then the function is resolved from the qualified database, otherwise it is resolved from the current database.<br><br>
+If `function_name` is qualified with a database then the function is resolved from the user specified database, otherwise it is resolved from the current database.<br><br>
     <b>Syntax:</b>
       <code>